Rocscience International Conference 2025 is going to take place in Sydney, Australia Read more

 Default RocSlope2 model forming valid slope geometries

-This tutorial will use Tutorial 5 - Sensitivity & Probabilistic Analysis (initial).rocslope2 file as a base model, which is the output model of Tutorial 1 – Quick Start.
+This tutorial will use the Tutorial 5 - Sensitivity & Probabilistic Analysis (initial).rocslope2 file as a base model, which is the output model of Tutorial 1 – Quick Start.

 1. Select File > Open Project Open Project Icon